Legal Guidance For Tax Controversy And Tax Litigation

 Mr. Leonard, both an Attorney and Certified Public Accountant, has represented numerous businesses and individuals in the complex and often difficult area of IRS tax controversies.
 There are very few tax practitioners with the experience, commitment and knowledge of Robert Leonard.
 Call the Law Offices of Robert Leonard to schedule a consultation directly with Mr. Leonard regarding your particular tax situation.
 Whether a case is at civil audit, the IRS collection stage or has reached the level of criminal investigation, the need for astute legal counsel is real and urgent for parties involved in tax problems.

 Handling IRS Audits and Appeals

-Handling an IRS audit, especially one where there are significant mistakes/omissions on the returns, requires a tremendous amount of skill and experience.
+Handling an IRS audit, especially one where there are significant mistakes/omissions on the selected tax returns, requires a tremendous amount of skill and experience.
 There is more to audit representation than just providing the requested documents to the IRS revenue agent.
-Generally, allowing your CPA or tax return preparer this task is not in your best interest as his or her experience in audits is infrequent and no attorney-client privilege exists.
+Generally, allowing your CPA or tax return preparer to handle this task is not in your best interest because of their limited experience in this area and that no attorney-client privilege exists.
 Lastly, he or she may feel compelled to protect his or her work which leaves the client in a very difficult situation.

-Knowing the IRS "playbook" before an audit begins is a critical component to a successful outcome.
-Robert Leonard represents clients with the criteria needed for a successful resolution: equips clients with the makings of a successful case: careful review of all the pertinent documents; understanding all of the available defenses; ability to persuade and negotiate for the very best result; commitment to resolving the problem, and great instinct and decision making at each important step along the process.
+Knowing the IRS “playbook” before an audit begins is a critical component to a successful outcome.
+Robert Leonard represents clients with the criteria needed for a successful resolution: a careful review of all the pertinent documents; obtain critical information under the attorney-client privilege; understanding all of the available defenses; ability to persuade and negotiate for the very best result; commitment to resolving the problem, and great instinct and decision making at each important step along the process.